Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-crafted, with good length compliance and effective use of informed, misinformed, and fake clues.
-The misdirection is strong.
-The informed clues are good, and the fake clues are excellent.
-The difficulty level is appropriate.
+This is a well-constructed round.
+The clues are well-written, with appropriate length and content.
+The informed clues provide sufficient information to identify the answer.
+The misinformed clues introduce ambiguity.
+The fake clues effectively misdirect the player.
+The difficulty is appropriately balanced.

 ---